benz2012/upstream/README.md

 # Upstream
-An Alexa skill that tells you what new TV show are on the horizon
+An Alexa skill that tells you what new TV shows are on the horizon

 Built With
 ---